sunnysideup/silverstripe-sort-test/README.md

 Test pagination
 =================

-This repository shows a critical bug in Silverstripe experienced on some Mysql installs experienced by some users.
+This repository shows a critical pagination bug (some items listed twice, other items never shown) experienced by some Silverstripe users.

 Install